hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 ```
 In this example, the get probility is 0.8, and therefor the inc probability is 0.2.

-If the probability is not equal to 1, the test will be terminated when the timestep code is generated.
+If the probability is not equal to 1, the test will be terminated when the timestep code is generated during the test start.

 ### ThreadState

-In the examples so far there is only state at the test instance level.
-The test instance is shared between all timestep-threads; but in some cases you want to track state per timestep-thread.
-This can be done using 'thread state'.
-The class of the threadstate is determined by timestep code generator and it will automatically create an instance of this class per timestep-thread.
-This instance will then be passed to each invocation of the timestep method of that timestep-thread.
-This means that you don't need to deal with more costly thread-locals.
+A Simulator test instance is shared between all timestep-threads for that test and only on the test instance level there was state.
+But in some cases you want to track state per timestep-thread.
+Of course a thread-local can be used for this, but the Simulator has a more practical and faster mechanism 'thread state' which is demonstrated in the example below.

 In the code example below a TreadState is defined that tracks the number of increments per thread.